OWASP/www-policy/operational/events.md

 All expense reimbursements and payments will be paid in accordance with the [expense policy](/www-policy/operational/expense-reimbursement) with particular attention to the following:
 - It the responsibility of those incurring expenses to obtain pre-approval of any unbudgeted expense likely to exceed $2,500 and failure to do so may result in your reimbursement request being denied.
 - When any expense other than airfare is expected to exceed $5,000, an invoice must be requested from the vendor so the Foundation can remit payment directly.
-- Invoices from vendors should have Net 60 terms and the OWASP Foundation will make a best effort to pay within current Service Level Agreement which the writing of this policy is 22 days.
+- Invoices from vendors should have Net 60 terms and the OWASP Foundation will make a best effort to pay within current Service Level Agreement.
 Invoices received within 30 days of when payment is required cannot be guaranteed to be paid on time.
 - Invoices and expense reimbursements submitted more than 60 days following the event will be denied.

 ## Sponsorships